Dromornis: Description

 Dromornis is a genus of large to gigantic flightless birds of the Dromornithidae family.
-They lived from 8 million years ago until less than 30,000 years ago.
-Although they looked like giant emus, the Dromornis are more closely related to the earliest waterfowl of the Anseriformes order or a basal galliform.
+Members of this family lived from 8 million years ago until less than 30,000 years ago.
+Although they looked like giant emus, Dromornis and its relatives are more closely related to the earliest waterfowl of the Anseriformes order or a basal galliform.
 Comparative studies using endocranial reconstructions of dromornithids, Ilbandornis and three Dromornis species, suggest that the head and bill of the Dromornis lineage became foreshortened.

-The species resemble large birds of the Northern hemisphere, the ratites, whose descendants are known as ostriches and their allies, and the giant moas Dinornis of New Zealand which also attained enormous sizes.
-As with the ratites, who also evolved alongside mammals, the diversity of species was very low, apparently monotypes that emerged in succession and increased in size.
+The species resemble large birds of the Northern hemisphere, the Paleognathaes, of whom some descendants are known as ostriches and their allies.
+Like those ratites who also evolved alongside mammals, the diversity of species was very low, apparently monotypes that emerged in succession and increased in size.

-Dromornis stirtoni is amongst the largest known birds, although Aepyornis maximus and Vorombe titan, two species of elephant birds from Madagascar, were likely just as heavy, if not heavier.
-The height of D. stirtoni would probably have met or exceeded the males of the tallest species of the genus Dinornis, the giant moas of New Zealand.
+Dromornis stirtoni is amongst the largest known birds, although Aepyornis maximus, a species of elephant bird from Madagascar, were likely just as heavy, if not heavier.
+The height of D. stirtoni would probably have met or exceeded the females of the tallest species of the genus Dinornis, the giant moa of New Zealand.
+(Some moa exhibited sexual dimorphism, with females tending to be larger than males.)